gitleaks/gitleaks/README.md

 # does not support lookaheads.
 regex = '''one-go-style-regex-for-this-rule'''

-# Golang regular expression used to match paths.
-This can be used as a standalone rule or it can be used
-# in conjunction with a valid `regex` entry.
-path = '''a-file-path-regex'''

-# Array of strings used for metadata and reporting purposes.
-tags = ["tag","another tag"]

 # Int used to extract secret from regex match and used as the group that will have
 # its entropy checked if `entropy` is set.
 secretGroup = 3

 # Float representing the minimum shannon entropy a regex group must have to be considered a secret.
 entropy = 3.5

+# Golang regular expression used to match paths.
+This can be used as a standalone rule or it can be used
+# in conjunction with a valid `regex` entry.
+path = '''a-file-path-regex'''

 # Keywords are used for pre-regex check filtering.
 Rules that contain
 # keywords will perform a quick string compare check to make sure the